home

 Turnaround

-We do not routinely offer firm delivery dates for anything we manufacture.
-We can offer reasonable estimates and straight forward information about each step in our workflow as we progress, however.
+We do not offer firm delivery dates for anything we manufacture.
+We can offer reasonable estimates and straight forward information about work in progress.
+We always encourage customers to place an order three months before they need something and we almost always can meet their expectations.

 Safety, Proper Usage of Vessels

 18 Solo: Designed for one (1) driver and at most one (1) passenger.
 Low-wake performance degrades rapidly with even one passenger.
 Rescue capacity an Eight (nine (9) persons).
-If you routinely carry more than a single passenger, we recommend the 25XL.
+If you routinely carry a passenger, we recommend the Duo 18.

 25XL: Designed for one (1) driver and up to four (4) passengers.
 Low-wake performance degrades after this point.
 Rescue capacity two or more Eights (eighteen plus (18+) persons).